 As a useful trick, pair with someone who already does this.
 They’ll set you straight.

 Many shell or git aliases can be built atop this.
-Try it out and build your own.
-Tweet at us with your dotfiles if you’ve made some useful ones!
+Try it out and create useful ones!